 The Old Wise One

 The gentleman asked if I would assist in commemorating one of his friends, a Native American artist who had lived and worked in Arizona and who had recently died.
 The gentleman had met this lady artist when she was alive, and he had bought a painting from her.
 The painting was an oil on canvass.
 The subject of the painting was a portrait of an old Native American.
 The artist had christened that painting “The Old Wise One”.
 The gentleman and his wife had come to love that painting as well as they loved the artist who created it.
-The painting was hung in their bedroom, above their bed.
+The painting held a special place in their home.

 When the artist lady friend died, the gentleman felt a desire to preserve her memory in gold, as a way to immortalize her, and when he came to my jewelry store in Georgia he brought with him a Polaroid photograph he had taken of the painting.
 See picture atop this page.)